multitudes/RazorClams/README.md

 - `RUN_TESTS` is a macro that will run all the tests and print the results. it expands to a main.
 Usage: `RUN_TESTS(all_tests);` It expects a function that returns a const char* and will run all the tests in that function.
 If the function returns NULL, all the tests pass.

 I hope this helps you write your own tests.

+## thanks
+Special thanks to Zed Shaw for the inspiration.
+Some of the macros and ideas are found in "Learn C the Hard Way" chapter 30 - "Automated Testing".
+Great book!